Habraken/WaveShare-ADS1256/radiometer_new/radiometer.md

 ## Description:

-The WaveShare-ADS1256 part|folder will be just about the WaveShare board and specificaly the ADS1256 ADC oon that board.
+The WaveShare-ADS1256 part|folder will be just about the WaveShare board and specifically the ADS1256 ADC oon that board.

 The radiometer 'sub folder' will be used to migrate all the radiometer related info and files away from the WaveShare-ADS1256